-1.-(1) These Regulations may be cited as the Education (School Teachers' Appearsal) Citation, commencement and application (England) Regulations 2012 and come into force on 1st September 2012.
+1.-(1) These Regulations may be cited as the Education (School Teachers' Appraisal)

-(3) Subject to paragraph (4), these Regulations apply to any teacher employed for one school
+Finedonal Regulations 2012 and some into force on Let Sentember 2012.
+(England) Regulations 2012 and come into force on 1st September 2012.

-(a) any teacher whilst that teacher is undergoing an induction period in accordance with the Education (Induction Arrangements for School Teachers) (England Regulators Science) (4) These Regulations do not apply to-
+- (3) Subject to paragraph (4), these Regulations apply to any teacher employed for one school - (a) any teacher whilst that teacher is undergoing an induction period in accordance with the Education (Induction Arrangements for School Teachers) (England) Regulations 2008(c).
+(4) These Regulations do not apply to-